Yosefgeda/awesome-books/README.md

 # 📖 [Awesome-books] <a name="about-project"></a>

-# 📖 [Awesome-books]  Webpage to save and dlelete personal fevorite books.
+Webpage to save and delete personal fevorite books.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.

 <details>
   <summary>Structure</summary>
   <ul>